Poor mobile reception: what can you do?

 - Fax the consumer complaint form to 1800 630 614.

-Please note: The TIO can help to resolve your complaint if you have given your provider a reasonable opportunity to address the problem and you make the complaint within 12 months of becoming aware of the problem.
+Please note: The TIO can help to resolve your complaint if you have given your provider a reasonable opportunity to address the problem and you make the complaint within two years of becoming aware of the problem.